-There are many issues facing today’s society, such as energy, water and food supply for demographic growth, universal access to healthcare and medical treatment, the environment and the battle against climate change.
-Resolving these issues requires the efforts of the scientific community and the industrial sector to develop globally accessible products, technologies and processes and to promote a model of sustainable growth based on a rational use of the planet’s resources.
+In 2030 it is estimated that, due to population growth, 30% more drinking water and 40% more energy will be required, in addition to food for everyone, global access to health and medical treatment, and environment protection and battling against climate change.
+All this requires a great effort on the part of the scientific community and the chemical industry to generate products, technologies and processes that are globally accessible and also advocate a model of sustainable growth based on the rational use of natural resources.

-Through the scientists, researchers, teachers, professionals and business people dedicated to this discipline, chemistry will inevitably play a major role in providing suitable solutions to these and many other challenges in alignment with the Sustainable Development Goals set out by the UN.
-This will only be possible if we establish the necessary collaboration channels between these key players, with the support of society and its competent authorities and bodies.
+Through the scientists, researchers, academics, professionals and businesspeople dedicated to this discipline, Chemistry will inevitably play a major role in providing suitable solutions to these and many other challenges in alignment with the 2030 Agenda for Sustainable Development set by the UN.
+This will only be possible if we establish the necessary collaboration channels between all key players, with the support of society and its competent authorities and bodies.

 - It is necessary to promote social awareness of the invaluable contributions of science in general, and chemistry in particular, to all areas of our everyday life.
 These contributions have enabled us to enjoy an unprecedented quality of life and wellbeing thanks to the advances achieved.

 - It is necessary for the scientific community and the political stakeholders to constantly foster social trust and public support for science as a source of knowledge that has allowed humanity to advance, as opposed to some unfounded beliefs and arguments that lack a logical or rational basis supported by scientific evidence.

 - In order to increase this social recognition it is necessary for governments, public administrations, political and business leaders and civil society as a whole to promote excellence in scientific education, research and technological innovation, as well to disseminate objective, accurate information about chemical science and its applications.